episerver/content-delivery-js-sdk/README.md

 This repository contains the source code for the Content Delivery SDKs and samples.

+> Note the SDK is in preview.
+Please provide feedback and report issues.

 Visit [Episerver World](https://world.episerver.com/documentation/developer-guides/content-delivery-api/) for full documentation of the REST APIs.

 ## Content Definitions